flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 ## FlippingBook Public APIs General Information

 There are several Public APIs available to your applications.
 They are all available via our single-host API gateway `https://api-tc.is.flippingbook.com/`.
-All APIs require proper [authentication/authorization](#authentication) in order to be used.
+All APIs require proper [authentication/authorization](#authentication) to be used.
 Almost all APIs share the same [error reporting convention](#handling-errors).

 While using APIs you should keep in mind that there are certain [limitations](#api-usage-limits) and it may be [changed in the future](#api-changes-policy).